Pola sunca: Music video

 An accompanying music video directed by Hamper Digital was released on 6 October 2023.
 The clip featured around 40 people on set and Cvek revealed how the atmosphere could be "demanding" but very professional.
 At the time of filming, he also saw the role he was playing in the video as "challenging".
 For the clip, Cvek appears dressed in a white Marko Feher suit.
 Throughout, Šerifović is seen dressed in a black suit and both are seen singing the song looking at the camera.
 Additionally, one shot of the video features a naked Cvek who is shown from the back with wax and two candles on his skin.
 The music video was very popular on the video streaming platform YouTube where it garnered over 1 million views in two days.
 As of April 2024, the music video has over 9.4 million views on the platform, 5 months since its release.

 Televised appearances

 The duo, separately, made televised appearances on the Serbian show Kec na jedanaest; Šerifović made an appearance on 15 October 2023 while Cvek made an appearance on 24 November 2023.
 When speaking about the decision on Cvek, Šerifović said that she was looking for the qualities "fresh, honest, valuable and of high quality" to mix with her own love for music, to which Cvek came as a "logical choice".

+Live performance

+The duo appeared together to perform the song at Sava Centar on 7 May 2025 during Marija Šerifović's concert.